Catania Cruise Port Guide

 Transport Tips

-• Taxis queue at the terminal exit
+• Taxis wait at the terminal exit

 • Expect to pay €5–10 for the short ride to town